Resource Pools

 memory | The amount of RAM to allocate to the pool | Gi |

-storage | The amount of ephemeral storage to be allocated to each container within this pool | Gi |
+storage | The amount of ephemeral storage to be allocated to each container in this pool | Gi |

 target_cpu_utilization_percentage * | Setting this configures the target CPU utilization on the corresponding horizontal pod autoscaler (HPA) for the service | Percent (0-100), whole numbers only.
 See the K8s HorizontalPodAutoscaler Walkthrough for more details. |